 Overnight accommodation will only be provided for the first 20-30 participants who register for the festival (form available at https://dedmorozprotiv.com/form, select English language from the menu).
 The rest will have to book accommodation on their own.If you are interested in participating in the festival please fill out the form.
 Only fill out the questionnaire if you need help with accommodation.

 Festival will be organised in two locations, Oranssi and Ulrika.
 Address of Oranssi is Kaasutehtaankatu 1, rakennus 11.
 It is in a walking distance from metro stations Sörnäinen and Kalasatama.
-Program will be in Oranssi in the daytime in Saturday 12th of June, and in Sunday 13th of June.
+All workshops and lectures of the festival will be organised in Oranssi.

 In Saturday evening, there will be party in Ulrika, Leppäsuonkatu 11.
 Ulrika is located in the basement of Domus Gaudium, and closest metro station is Kamppi.